apache/arrow/docs/source/developers/cpp.rst

 ~~~~~~~~~~~~

 Microsoft provides the free Visual Studio Community edition.
 When doing
-development in the the shell, you must initialize the development
+development in the shell, you must initialize the development
 environment.

 For Visual Studio 2015, execute the following batch script: